Investing in the natural capital transition

 Bespoke engagement

-Natural Capital Transition Global Equity strategy
+Natural Capital Global Equity Fund

-This strategy aims to deliver long-term capital growth by investing in companies globally that either provide solutions to reduce biodiversity loss or are transitioning their business models to manage their impact on nature, while avoiding those that do not meet minimum environmental criteria.
+This fund aims to deliver long-term capital growth by investing in companies globally that either provide solutions to reduce biodiversity loss or are transitioning their business models to manage their impact on nature, while avoiding those that do not meet minimum environmental criteria.

 Evidencing how we are progressing against our sustainable outcomes objective

-This report looks at the progress the fund has made in 2022, in delivering tangible sustainable outcomes for clients, across the companies invested in as well as through company engagement and macro stewardship.
+This report looks at the progress the fund has made in 2023, in delivering tangible sustainable outcomes for clients, across the companies invested in as well as through company engagement and macro stewardship.

 Read more